Isopropyl alcohol: Laboratory

+Semiconductors

+Isopropyl alcohol is used as an additive in alkaline anisotropic etching of monocrystalline silicon, such as with potassium hydroxide or tetramethylammonium hydroxide.
+This process is used in texturing of silicon solar cells and microfabrication (e.g. in MEMS devices).
+Isopropyl alcohol increases the anisotropy of the etch by increasing the etch rate of [100] plane relative to higher indexed planes.

 Safety

-Isopropyl alcohol vapor is denser than air and is flammable, with a flammability range of between 2 and 12.7% in air.
-It should be kept away from heat and open flame.
+Isopropyl alcohol vapor is denser than air and is flammable, with a flammability range of between 2% and 12.7% in air.
+It should be kept away from heat, sparks, and open flame.
 Distillation of isopropyl alcohol over magnesium has been reported to form peroxides, which may explode upon concentration.
+Isopropyl alcohol can react with air and oxygen over time to form unstable peroxides that can explode.

 Toxicology

 Isopropyl alcohol, via its metabolites, is somewhat more toxic than ethanol, but considerably less toxic than ethylene glycol or methanol.
 Death from ingestion or absorption of even relatively large quantities is rare.
 Both isopropyl alcohol and its metabolite, acetone, act as central nervous system (CNS) depressants.
 Poisoning can occur from ingestion, inhalation, or skin absorption.
 Symptoms of isopropyl alcohol poisoning include flushing, headache, dizziness, CNS depression, nausea, vomiting, anesthesia, hypothermia, low blood pressure, shock, respiratory depression, and coma.
 Overdoses may cause a fruity odor on the breath as a result of its metabolism to acetone.

 Isopropyl alcohol does not cause an anion gap acidosis, but it produces an osmolal gap between the calculated and measured osmolalities of serum, as do the other alcohols.
+The findings of acetone without acidosis leads to the sine qua non of "ketosis without acidosis."

 Isopropyl alcohol is oxidized to form acetone by alcohol dehydrogenase in the liver and has a biological half-life in humans between 2.5 and 8.0 hours.
 Unlike methanol or ethylene glycol poisoning, the metabolites of isopropyl alcohol are considerably less toxic, and treatment is largely supportive.
 Furthermore, there is no indication for the use of fomepizole, an alcohol dehydrogenase inhibitor, unless co-ingestion with methanol or ethylene glycol is suspected.

-In forensic pathology, people who have died as a result of diabetic ketoacidosis usually have blood concentrations of isopropyl alcohol of tens of mg/dL, while those by fatal isopropyl alcohol ingestion usually have blood concentrations of hundreds of mg/dL.
+In forensic pathology, people who have died as a result of diabetic ketoacidosis or alcoholic ketoacidosis, with no isopropyl alcohol ingestion, usually have detectable blood concentrations of isopropyl alcohol of 1 to 40 mg/dL, while those by fatal isopropyl alcohol ingestion usually have blood concentrations of hundreds of mg/dL.